STUDENT AFFAIRS AND STUDENT SERVICES

 Miss UNCP and Mr. and Miss Homecoming

-Mr. and Miss Homecoming are selected each spring by popular vote and are crowned at halftime during the men’s homecoming basketball game.
-Miss UNCP and Mr. and Miss Homecoming represent the University at various functions, including parades and local pageants.
+Miss UNCP and the Homecoming Court represent the University at various functions, including parades and local pageants.

 CLUBS AND ORGANIZATIONS

-Outstanding students at UNC Pembroke may become members of the Alpha Chi National Honor Society, Gamma Beta Phi National Honor Society, and of the following national honor societies: Alpha Phi Sigma (criminal justice), Alpha Psi Omega (drama), Phi Alpha (social work), Phi Alpha Theta (history), Psi Chi (psychology), and Sigma Tau Delta (English).
+Outstanding students at UNC Pembroke may become members of the Alpha Chi National Honor Society, Gamma Beta Phi National Honor Society, and of many other national honor societies that are active within the UNCP community.

 Co‑curricular and Service Activities

 The UNCP community encourages students to share their talents by becoming involved in co‑curricular activities at the University, which complement the academic programs.
-Co-curricular activities include APPLE Corps (peer leadership), University Marshals, Student Ambassadors, University Band, Pep Band, Chamber Singers, Concert Choir, Jazz Choir, Jazz Ensemble, Gospel Choir, WNCP‑Television, The Indianhead (yearbook), The Pine Needle (student newspaper), The Aurochs (literary magazine), University Theatre, and cheerleaders.
+Co-curricular activities include APPLE Corps (peer leadership), University Marshals, Student Ambassadors, University Band, Pep Band, Chamber Singers, Concert Choir, Jazz Choir, Jazz Ensemble, Gospel Choir, WNCP‑Television, the Indianhead (yearbook), The Pine Needle (student newspaper), The Aurochs (literary magazine), University Theatre, and many others.

 UNC Pembroke religious organizations provide opportunities for spiritual enrichment, social activities, and religious service.
 They seek to integrate spiritual values, intellectual pursuits, and personal development.